7:00AM to 5:00PM

 The process is pretty simple.
 Remove the flapper and look for an exact replacement in your local hardware store.
 Or you can use a universal flapper that fits most toilets.
 Just unclip the old flapper from the overflow tube, flush the rod chain and replace it with a new one.

 If you’ve followed all the steps mentioned above and the toilet is still running, there’s a significant problem in your entire flush system.
 The best thing here is to replace the flapper, fill valve and the other accompanying parts.
-You can buy a universal flush repair kit available in most hardware stores and follow the installation instructions.
+You can buy a universal flush repair kit in most hardware stores and follow the installation instructions.

-However, you should remove the flapper properly by disconnecting the tank from the toilet and making a tight seal between the water line and fill valve.
+However, you should remove the flapper properly by disconnecting the tank from the toilet and making a tight seal between the water line and the fill valve.
 And above all, always shut down the water line before starting your plumbing work.

 On that note, we’ll wrap up.
 Goodbye and take care!